 (b) As promptly as practicable following the date of this Agreement, the Company shall prepare and file with the SEC a proxy statement on Schedule 14A relating to the adoption of this Agreement by the Company's stockholders (as amended or supplemented, the "Proxy Statement") and the Parties shall prepare and file with the SEC a Schedule 13E-3 (as amended or supplemented, the "Schedule 13E-3").
 The Parties shall cooperate with each other in connection with the preparation of the foregoing documents.
-The Company shall use its reasonable best efforts to ensure that the Proxy Statement and the Schedule 13E-3 do not contain any untrue statement of a material fact or omit to state any material fact required to be stated therein or necessary in order to make the statements made based on information supplied in writing by either RBC Stockholder specifically for inclusion therein.
-Each RBC Stockholder shall use its reasonable best efforts to ensure that and the state any material fact required to be stated therein or necessary in order to make the statements made based on information supplied in writing by either RBC Stockholder specifically for inclusion therein.
-Each RBC Stockholder shall use its reasonable best efforts to ensure that none of the information it supplies in writing specifically for inclusion in the Proxy Statement or necessary in order to make the statements ontained therein, in light of the circumstances on therein, in light of the circumstances on the state any material fact required to be stated therein or necessary in order to make the statements of a material fact or omits to state any material fact required to be stated therein or necessary in order to make the statements of the wet the SEC's review of the Proxy Statement, and the Parties shall use their reasonable best efforts to have the SEC's review of the SEC's review of the Proxy Statement, and the Parties shall use their reasonable best efforts to have the SEC's review of the SEC's review of the SEC's review of the SEC's review of the S
+The Company shall use its reasonable best efforts to ensure that the Proxy Statement and the Schedule 13E-3 do not contain any untrue statement of a material fact or omit to state any material fact required to be stated therein or necessary in order to make the statements contained therein, in light of the circumstances under which they were made, not misleading, other than with respect to statements made based on information it supplied in writing by either RBC Stockholder specifically for inclusion therein.
+Each RBC Stockholder shall use its reasonable best efforts to ensure that none of the information it supplies in writing specifically for inclusion in the Proxy Statement or Schedule 13E-3 contains any untrue statement of a material fact or omits to state any material fact required to be stated therein or necessary in order to make the statements contained therein, in light of the circumstances under which they were made, not misleading.
+The Company shall use its reasonable best efforts to have the SEC's review of the Proxy Statement, and the Parties shall use their reasonable best efforts to have the SEC's review of the Schedule 13E-3, completed as promptly as practicable.

-(c) The Company shall cause the Proxy Statement to be mailed to the Company's stockholders as promptly as practicable after the SEC's review of the Proxy Statement is completed.

-(d) The Company shall promptly notify the RBC Stockholders of the receipt by the Company of any oral or written comments from the SEC relating to the Proxy Statement or the Schedule 13E-3.
+- (c) The Company shall cause the Proxy Statement to be mailed to the Company's stockholders as promptly as practicable after the SEC's review of the Proxy Statement is completed. - (d) The Company shall promptly notify the RBC Stockholders of the receipt by the Company of any oral or written comments from the SEC relating to the Proxy Statement or the Schedule 13E-3.
 The Company shall cooperate with the RBC Stockholders with respect to, and provide the RBC Stockholders with a reasonable opportunity to review and comment on, drafts of the Proxy Statement (including each amendment or supplement thereto), and the Parties shall cooperate with respect to, and provide each other with a reasonable opportunity to review and comment on, the draft Schedule 13E-3 (including each amendment or supplement thereto) and all responses to requests for additional information by, and replies to comments of, the SEC, prior to filing such with or sending such to the SEC, and the Parties shall provide each other with copies of all such filings made and correspondence with the SEC.